WangHaonan5633/UJN-LiveVideo2025/README.md

 - Focus on the **first 60 seconds after the livestream starts**

 ---
+## Raw dataset (PCAP) download
+This repository includes our collected platform livestream traffic dataset, UJN-LiveVideo2025 (total 1.1TB).
+The download link for the raw PCAP files is: https://pan.baidu.com/s/18AfQYyP78k5IqnnSmyZcHQ?pwd=k8sj

+## Contact
+If you have questions, please contact: wanghaonan5633@163.com

 ## Repository structure

 ```text
 ├── DataSet/
 │   ├── BiliBili/